Hmong language: Syllable structure

-Hmong syllables have simple structure: all syllables have an onset consonant (except in a few particles); nuclei may consist of a monophthong or diphthong; and the only coda consonants that occur are nasals.
+Hmong syllables have simple structure: all syllables have an onset consonant (except in a few particles), nuclei may consist of a monophthong or diphthong, and the only coda consonants that occur are nasals.
 In Hmong Daw and Mong Leeg, nasal codas have become nasalized vowels, though they may be accompanied by weakly articulated [ŋ].
 Similarly, a short [ʔ] may accompany the low-falling creaky tone.

 Dananshan has a syllabic /l̩/ (written l) in Chinese loans, such as lf 'two' and lx 'child'.

 Tones

 Hmong is a tonal language and makes use of seven (Hmong Daw and Mong Leeg) or eight (Dananshan) distinct tones.

 The Dananshan tones are transcribed as pure tone.
 However, given how similar several of them are, it is likely that there are also phonational differences as in Hmong Daw and Mong Leeg.
 Tones 4 and 6, for example, are said to make tenuis plosives breathy voiced (浊送气), suggesting they may be breathy/murmured like the Hmong g-tone.
 Tones 7 and 8 are used in early Chinese loans with entering tone, suggesting they may once have marked checked syllables.

 Because voiceless consonants apart from tenuis plosives are restricted to appearing before certain tones (1, 3, 5, 7), those are placed first in the table:

-So much information is conveyed by the tones that it is possible to speak intelligibly using musical tunes only; there is a tradition of young lovers communicating covertly this way by playing on a jaw harp (though this method may only convey vowel sounds).
+So much information is conveyed by the tones that it is possible to speak intelligibly using musical tunes only; there is a tradition of young lovers communicating covertly playing a Jew's harp to convey vowel sounds.